-3. creative: now, if I have learned anything from all those terrific exhibitions I visited over the weekend, it would be this – CREATE. anything. make shitty drafts and lot of fuss about what you do and have emotional breakdowns and ecstasies when creating and first and foremost, enjoy it.
+Creative: now, if I have learned anything from all those unbelievable exhibitions I visited over the weekend, it would be this – CREATE. anything. make shitty drafts and lot of fuss about what you do and have emotional breakdowns and ecstasies when creating and first and foremost, enjoy it.

-4. minimalist, but in a very anti-Berlin sense of way.
+Minimalist, but in a very non-Berlin sense of way.
 Taking a break from all those hollow Scandinavian interiors and bleached bowl-haircuts was frankly a relief.
 Paris obviously has its trends as well, and adheres to minimalism on a completely different level than Berlin, which I find very inspiring.
-Quality over quantity, read over talk, b&w over neons.
-Simplicity in life s something I’ve been thinking about quite a lot recently and something in Paris just clicked with that very well.
+Quality over quantity, read over talk, black and white over neons.
+Simplicity in life is something I’ve been thinking about quite a lot recently and something in Paris just clicked with that very well.

 Croissants reminded me I need more butter in my life.